City Council member Andre Dickens wins Atlanta mayor’s race

 The development has spurred an influx of White residents, who now make up 38 percent of the population, according to census data.
 African Americans account for less than 50 percent of Atlanta residents for the first time since the 1960s.

-The growth has driven up housing prices in Atlanta, especially along the Beltline.
+The growth has driven up housing prices, especially along the city’s Beltline.
 The Beltline project includes a 22-mile loop of transit, multiuse trails and parks that will eventually connect 45 neighborhoods that ring downtown.

 Some Black residents view the project skeptically, fearing it will accelerate gentrification.
 The median house price in Atlanta has already soared to $390,000, an increase of more than $100,000 over the past five years, according to Redfin.

-Rents are also rising at twice the national average, the Atlanta Journal Constitution recently reported.
+Rents are also rising at twice the national average, the Atlanta Journal-Constitution recently reported.